On exposed coasts, wave action in small harbours can be surprisingly violent. Ken Endean examines mooring tactics

 The approach to Hopeman holds another hazard that is common along steep-to coasts: dozens of pot buoys.
 Where there are few headlands and the sea bed drops away into deep water, most shellfish pots are laid close in and some fishermen won’t bother to go far from their harbour.
 We were distracted by stowing sails and bouncing around in a mild tide race when we suddenly found ourselves surrounded by spherical confetti, some of it with floating lines.
 The harbour authority prohibits pots within about 200m of the harbour but they seemed to be clustered close outside that limit.

-How can you make fast securely?
+How can you make fast securely in small harbours?

 Once inside a harbour, if the quayside moorings are affected by wave action there are several useful precautions, starting with really big fenders if you have space to carry them.

 A fender board is needed where ladders or other equipment project from a quay, and must be long enough to cope with the scend without hooking on the obstructions and lifting off its backing fenders.